-- Creates a random program library (PL) on disk from the sequential PL contained on file 2 of the CML release tape. - Loads MALET scratch file binaries and utility programs as needed to support the configuration defined. - Loads a file of MALET diagnostic binaries for subsequent use by the jobs submitted by job CML5 (NOS only).
+- Creates a library format permanent file containing CMLINST and CMSI (NOS only). - Creates a random program library (PL) on disk from the sequential PL contained on file 2 of the CML release tape. - Loads MALET scratch file binaries and utility programs as needed to support the configuration defined. - Loads a file of MALET diagnostic binaries for subsequent use by the jobs submitted by job CML5 (NOS only).

-Assembles/compiles MALET, HPA, REGEN, and TIO, and retains the binaries on permanent file CMLBIN.
+- Assembles/compiles MALET, HPA, REGEN, and TIO, and retains the binaries on permanent file CMLBIN.